crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 Aggregating application events (and not just this kind of events, as one could also collect events generated by the infrastructure used for running this application!) into one place and being able to query them using a structured language is very powerful and can cut costs expressed in reduced issue investigation time, reduced employee & end-user frustration, increased chance of making the best possible business decisions, and more, so much more!

+__IMPORTANT__: I took the liberty of describing several use cases where I personally believe structured logging really shines, but most certainly they are not the only ones!

 <h3 id="debugging-use-case">Debugging</h3>

-One of the most common purposes we use logging for is __debugging__; since we usually must not attach a debugger to a production environment to investigate an issue as this might cause even worse ones, we rely upon reading the existing logged events to figure why a particular piece of application behaves the way it does.
+One of the most common purposes we use logging for is __debugging__; since we usually must not attach a debugger to a production environment to investigate an issue as this will most likely cause worse ones, we have to rely on reading the existing logged events to figure why a particular piece of application behaves the way it does.

 <h4 id="identify-error-root-cause">Identify error root cause</h4>

 In case the application throws an exception, we usually log it and display a notification to the end-user saying that an error has occurred while processing his request.
-We can do better than that: let's generate an error ID, include it inside the message used for logging the exception and make sure the notification to the end-user mentions it so that any bug report which will eventually need to be taken care by the developers will include it.
-It's way easier to run a query to fetch the exception with its details once you know its associated error ID than it is to manually search through all events logged during the period of time mentioned inside the bug report (usually given by the time when the report was created, though the report might be created at a later time after the bug was spotted).
+We can do better than that: let's generate an error ID, include it inside the message used for logging the exception and make sure the notification to the end-user mentions it too so that any bug report which will eventually need to be taken care by the developers will include it.
+It's way easier to run a query to fetch the exception along with all of its relevant details once you know its associated error ID than it is to manually search through all events logged during the period of time mentioned inside the bug report (usually given by the time when the report was created, though the report might be created at a later time after the bug was spotted).

 We need to configure [exception handling](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-5.0) inside the [Startup.Configure method](https://github.com/satrapu/aspnet-core-logging/blob/2cec7a7990a9ef2fdf61011baedfeff9d8da21e8/Sources/Todo.WebApi/Startup.cs#L120-L124):